LED/TA

 procedure may be considered.
 My philosophy is to do the least invasive

-greatest opportunity for success.
-Outpatient procedures are also
+the greatest opportunity for success.
+Outpatient procedures are

-LED/TA is an outpatient surgical procedure to remove herniated
+LED is an outpatient surgical procedure to remove herniated disc

-The surgeon also uses local anesthesia.
-With the help of x-ray
+surgeon also uses local anesthesia.
+With the help of x-ray guidance

-guidance and a video endoscope, a 3mm probe is inserted through
+and a video endoscope, a 3mm probe is inserted

 portion of the disk.